IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/user_interface/toolbar/index.rst

 Tool System Overview
 ====================

-BlenderBIM extends Blender's tool system, which provides a consistent way to interact with the 3D viewport.
+Bonsai extends Blender's tool system, which provides a consistent way to interact with the 3D viewport.
 Here are some key points about the tool system:

 - Tools are accessed from the Toolbar, typically located on the left side of the 3D viewport.
 - Only one tool can be active per Workspace and mode.